yehudacohen/alchemy/alchemy-web/docs/providers/aws/role.md

+---
+title: Managing AWS IAM Roles with Alchemy
+description: Learn how to create, update, and manage AWS IAM Roles using Alchemy to grant permissions to services and applications.
+---

 # Role

 The Role resource lets you create and manage [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that define permissions for AWS services and users.